Trump reshapes US historical and cultural institutions

 TRUMP COMMENTS ON CIVIL RIGHTS AND SLAVERY

 Last August, Trump decried in a social media post what he said was an excessive focus on "how bad slavery was."
-This month, in an interview with the New York Times, he said civil rights protections hurt white people, when asked about policies that followed from the passage of the Civil Rights Act of 1964.
+In a January interview with the New York Times, he said civil rights protections hurt white people, when asked about policies that followed from the passage of the Civil Rights Act of 1964.

 The NAACP, the largest U.S. civil rights group, said Trump's remarks were laying the groundwork to roll back social progress.
 Racial justice group Black Lives Matter said Trump's remarks showed he wanted to deny the atrocities of slavery.